soleh23/building_limits_splitter/README.md

 1. Clone repo.
 2. `cd` into repo and run `poetry shell`, this should spawn a new virtual environment
 3. Run `poetry install`, this should install all needed packages
-4. To start application run `flask run`
+4. To start application run `flask run`.
+By default, the server will start at `http://127.0.0.1:5000`
 5. To run tests run `pytest`

 # Troubleshooting